TOP | 1-10 | 11-20 | 21-30 | 31-40 | 41-50 | 51-60 | 61-70 | 71-80 | 81-90 | 91-100

 * comparison: "yuki" - "wa ga mi"

-It is myself, not the cherry blossoms falling like snowing in the garden where the wild wind is scattering them, that is getting older.
+The cherry blossoms are falling like snowing in the garden, where the storm is scattering them, but it is myself that is getting older.

 97. Konu hito wo Matsuho no ura no Yunagi ni Yaku ya moshio no Mi mo kogare tsutsu / Gonchunagon Sadaie(1162-1241) / Genre: love

-I'm waiting for my dear but she wouldn't come.
-Oh, I can't stay any longer!
-I love her so ardently that I feel as if I were the seaweed burned for salt in the calm evening at Matsuho Beach.
+I am waiting for my lover who would not come.
+I love her so ardently that I feel myself as if I were the seaweed burned for salt in the calm evening at Matsuho Beach.

-The sunset on Narano Stream in Kamigamo, with a gentle wind rustling the Japanese oak leaves, looks like in autumn, but the Shinto ritual of taking a bathe in the river shows it is still in .
+The sunset on Narano Stream, with a gentle wind rustling the Japanese oak leaves, looks like in autumn, but only the purification ceremony taking a bathe in the river shows it is still in summer.

 99. Hito mo oshi Hito mo urameshi Ajikinaku Yo wo omou yue ni Mono omou mi wa / Gotobain(1180-1239) / Genre: others